variejs/docs/routing.md

 ### Registering Middleware

-You should register your middleware inside the `router/middleware/index.ts` file so its available to use.pu
+You should register your middleware inside the `router/middleware/index.ts` file so you can use them inside your routes file.